Protest Notice Sample Clauses

 Protest Notice.
 Within thirty (30) days following delivery of the Net Working Capital Statement, the Seller may deliver written notice (the “Protest Notice”) to the Buyer of any disagreement that the Seller may have as to the Net Working Capital Statement.
 Such Protest Notice shall set forth in reasonable detail the amount(s) in dispute.
 The failure of the Seller to deliver such Protest Notice within the prescribed time period will constitute the Seller’s acceptance of the Net Working Capital as set forth in the Net Working Capital Statement delivered by the Buyer.
 Upon receipt of the Net Working Capital Statement, the Seller and its representatives shall be given reasonable access (on-site at the location of the relevant documentation and personnel) to, and the Buyer shall make available, during reasonable business hours, for the purpose of verifying the Net Working Capital Statement: (i) the Books and Records, work papers, trial balances and similar materials relating to the Net Working Capital Statement and (ii) the Buyer’s accounting and financial personnel and, if any outside accountants were involved in the preparation of the Net Working Capital Statement, such outside accountants.
 Any item included in the Net Working Capital Statement and the calculation of the Net Working Capital that is not timely objected to by the Seller shall be deemed to be accepted and any amounts included within such item shall be deemed to be final, binding and conclusive.
 Buyer and Seller shall use reasonable efforts to resolve any amounts in dispute.

 Protest Notice.
-Within thirty (30) days following delivery of the Closing Statement, Seller may deliver written notice (the “Closing Statement Protest Notice”) to Buyer of any disagreement that Seller has with the Closing Statement.
+Within thirty (30) days following receipt of the Closing Statement, Seller may deliver written notice (the "Closing Statement Protest Notice") to Buyer of any disagreement that Seller may have as to any amount included in or omitted from the Closing Statement.
 Such Closing Statement Protest Notice shall set forth in reasonable detail the basis of such disagreement together with the amount(s) in dispute.
-The failure of Seller to deliver such Closing Statement Protest Notice within the prescribed time period will constitute Seller’s acceptance of the Closing Statement as determined by Buyer.
-Seller and its representatives shall be given full and complete access to all of Buyer’s books and records relating to, and personnel familiar with the determination of Net Working Capital and preparation of, the Closing Statement during reasonable business hours for the purpose of reviewing the Closing Statement, preparing the Closing Statement Protest Notice (if any) and resolving any differences between the Parties pursuant to Section 2.3(c)(v).
+The failure of Seller to deliver such Closing Statement Protest Notice within the prescribed time period will constitute Seller's acceptance of the Closing Statement as determined by Buyer and shall be deemed final and binding upon the parties hereto.
+Seller and its accountant and other representatives shall be given reasonable access to the books and records relating to the Closing Statement during reasonable business hours for the purpose of verifying the Closing Statement and Buyer shall use commercially reasonable efforts to make its financial staff and advisors (with respect to the Business) available to Seller and its accountant and other representatives upon written request, and upon reasonable advance notice and during normal business hours during the review by them of the Closing Statement and the calculation of the Final Net Working Capital, Final Indebtedness, Final Seller Transaction Expenses and Final Cash on Hand and the resolution by Buyer and Seller of any objections thereto.

 Protest Notice.
 Within forty-five (45) days after Buyer’s delivery of the Closing Schedule, Seller may deliver written notice to Buyer (the “Protest Notice”) setting forth any objections which Seller may have to the Closing Schedule.
 The sole permissible grounds for objection shall be that Net Working Capital was not calculated in accordance with the definition thereof as set forth in this Agreement or that the calculation of Net Working Capital contains computational errors.
 The Protest Notice shall specify in reasonable detail any contested amounts and the basis therefor and shall include a schedule in the form of Schedule 1.4 setting forth Seller’s determination of Net Working Capital.
 The failure of Seller to deliver such Protest Notice within the time period prescribed above will constitute Seller’s acceptance as final of Net Working Capital as set forth on the Closing Schedule.
 If a Protest Notice is delivered, any amounts not disputed therein shall be deemed to be accepted by Seller as final.
 Upon receipt of the Closing Schedule, and until such time as the Final Net Working Capital has been determined, Seller and its representatives (including accountants and counsel) will be given reasonable access, upon reasonable notice, to the relevant books, records, workpapers and personnel or representatives of Buyer and the Company during normal business hours for the purpose of reviewing and verifying the Closing Schedule and Net Working Capital as set forth therein, and/or resolving any questions or disputes with respect thereto.